Accused Seattle gunman suffers severe mental illness, his lawyer says

 Police offered no public explanation for why the suspect might have singled out Seattle Pacific University, a Methodist liberal arts college of some 4,000 students.

-Ybarra is accused of walking into a building on the campus armed with a shotgun and opening fire on three people before pausing to reload his weapon.
+Ybarra is accused of walking into an academic building on the campus armed with a shotgun and opening fire on three people before pausing to reload his weapon.

 At that point, police said, a student building monitor doused the gunman with pepper spray and tackled him.
 Several bystanders jumped in to help, seizing his gun.
 He was arrested minutes later by police, who said the suspect also was carrying a hunting knife and at least 50 rounds of shotgun ammunition.